wesselvanree/shopify-theme-tailwind/README.md

    </script>
    ```

-3. Once you've pushed your first commit to github, a `dist` branch will be
+3. **Setup Shopify Github integration**: Once you've pushed your first commit to github, a `dist` branch will be
    created.
 Use the Shopify Github integration to sync your theme with the
    `dist` branch by going to `your admin dashboard` > `Online Store` >
    `Themes` > `Add Theme` > `Connect from Github`.

+4. **Customize tailwind config**: By default, `tailwind.config.cjs` includes custom options for the Dawn theme:

+   - Prefix has been set to `tw-`
+   - `rem` units of the default config are converted to a root font-size of `10px`
+   - Use CSS variables set in `theme.liquid` (Dawn) in tailwind config
+   - Custom screen breakpoints
+   - Preflight has been disabled

 ## Usage